hi-i-am-ana/Winify/README.md

 # work in progress
 # Winify
-My goal was to create an app that can be used by people who exercise and that will encourage them to exercise more.
+My goal was to create an app that can be used by people who exercise and would encourage them to exercise more.

 This app uses Strava API.